josealbertorodriguesjunior/login-client/readme.md

 and navigate to the project folder `cd login-client`.
 After this run `mvn clean compile assembly:single`

-And them run the application using `java -jar target/SimpleLogin-1.0-jar-with-dependencies.jar`
+And then run the application using `java -jar target/SimpleLogin-1.0-jar-with-dependencies.jar`